leandro47/substring-compare-javascript/README.md

 # substring-compare-javascript
-script for divider a string and compare with other string and find char or subwords equals
+Script for divider a string and compare with other string and find char or subwords equals